Kaiming He

 Kaiming He (何恺明 (Hé Kǎimíng)) is a Chinese computer scientist who primarily researches computer vision and deep learning.
 He is an associate professor at Massachusetts Institute of Technology and works part-time as a Distinguished Scientist at Google DeepMind.
-He is known as one of the creators of residual neural network (ResNet).
+He is known as one of the creators of the residual neural network (ResNet) architecture.

 Early life and education

 He attended the public Guangzhou Zhixin High School in Guangzhou, Guangdong, China.
 He scored first place for the total scores in the 2003 Guangdong provincial undergraduate admissions exam.
 He went to Tsinghua University for undergraduate education and received a Bachelor of Science degree in 2007.
 In 2007 to 2011, he pursued doctoral studies in information engineering at the Chinese University of Hong Kong at its Multimedia Laboratory, receiving a PhD degree in 2011.
 His doctoral dissertation was titled Single image haze removal using dark channel prior (2011), and his doctoral adviser was Tang Xiao'ou.